dedihartono/be-storages/README.md

 - `POST /upload`: Upload files
 - `DELETE /delete/:id`: Delete a file by ID
+- `DELETE /delete-passphrase?code=`: Delete a file by passphrase code
 - `GET /files/:filename`: Retrieve a file by filename
 - `GET /list`: List all files